CederGroupHub/sparse-lm/paper/paper.md

 integer programming objectives, access to state-of-the-art proprietary solvers enables solving larger problems that would otherwise be unsolvable within reasonable time limits.

-A handful of pre-existing Python libraries implement a handful of sparse linear regression models that are also `scikit-learn` compatible. `celer` [@Massias:2018] and `groupyr` [@Richie-Halford:2021] include efficient implementations of the Lasso and Group Lasso, among other linear models. `group-lasso` [@Moe:2020] is another
+A handful of pre-existing Python libraries implement a subset of sparse linear regression models that are also `scikit-learn` compatible. `celer` [@Massias:2018] and `groupyr` [@Richie-Halford:2021] include efficient implementations of the Lasso and Group Lasso, among other linear models. `group-lasso` [@Moe:2020] is another